The geometric diagonal of the special linear algebraic cobordism: Characteristic numbers revisited

-In this section, we prove the motivic version of the Anderson--Brown--Peterson theorem \cite{ABP66}; see also a brief overview in Appendix \ref{appendix_B}.
-Then we compute the characteristic numbers of cobordism classes that are represented by smooth projective Calabi--Yau varieties, and show that such classes generate the ring $\pi_{2*,*}(\MSL)/\mathrm{I}_\MSL(k)[1/2e]$.
+In this section, we prove the motivic version (see Theorem \ref{theorem:motivic_abp}) of the Anderson--Brown--Peterson theorem \cite{ABP66}; see also a brief overview in Appendix \ref{appendix_B}.
+Then we compute the characteristic numbers of cobordism classes that are represented by smooth projective Calabi--Yau varieties, and show that such classes generate the ring $\pi_{2*,*}(\MSL)/\mathrm{I}_\MSL(k)[\nicefrac{1}{2e}]$, see Corollary \ref{cor:calabi-yau_gen}.